 My undergraduate, master’s and doctoral degrees are important to me — they represent seven years of my life after all — but I feel fulsome displaying them.
 I therefore had selected for them a strip of bare wall between a bookcase and a rear corner of my office.
 In this position, I would be able to see them but my office visitors would not.

 The picture hanger objected “You ought to be proud of these, doc.
 Put them out here where everyone can see them!”
 And though I am proud of them, I did not comply.
 Why did we see the matter so differently?

-The anthropologist Kate Fox documents that this is a subtle difference between social classes.
+The anthropologist Kate Fox documents that this is a subtle difference between social classes (she studied the English, but her findings generalize to at least some Americans).
 Working class people generally keep their plaques, certificates and sporting trophies in the front room for all to see, and indeed feel comfortable pointing them out.

 As we ascend to the middle of the class ladder, we find such honesty unfashionable.
 Perhaps we want to conceal our vanity and ambition because it’s a wise career move, or perhaps being modest makes it more likely your colleagues will give you awards because they don’t yet find you insufferable.